nimiq/tutorial/src/content/tutorial/6-gasless-transfers/7-usdc-permit/content.md

 Tokens like USDC, DAI, and WETH adopted the standard because it enables wallets and relayers to cover approval gas costs while staying interoperable with any contract that understands permits (for example, Uniswap routers or Aave).

 Older tokens such as USDT predate EIP-2612, so they expose custom meta-transaction logic instead.
-That is why Lesson 6 had to sign the entire `transferWithApproval` function payload, whereas USDC only needs the numeric values that describe the allowance.
+That is why the gasless USDT lesson had to sign the entire `transferWithApproval` function payload, whereas USDC only needs the numeric values that describe the allowance.

 ---

 ## EIP-2612 Permit vs Meta-Transaction

-### USDT Meta-Transaction (Lesson 6)
+### USDT Meta-Transaction (Gasless USDT Lesson)
 ```js
 // Salt-based domain separator
 const domain = {